I think you’ll agree with me when I say:

-At close to $100 we think there are better value thermometers.
+At close to the price point we think there are better value thermometers.

-ThermoPro TP16 – For less than $20 on Amazon the price is tempting, but the temperature accuracy leaves a lot to be desired and the pre programmed setttings are inaccurate.
+ThermoPro TP16 – For the price this themo could be tempting, but the temperature accuracy leaves a lot to be desired and the pre programmed setttings are inaccurate.
 Annoyingly you cna’t easily switch off the alarm without flipping it over.

 Ivation Long Range Wireless Thermometer – For around the same price point as the Maverick ET-733 you get similar features but with a relatively hard to use interface.
 Setting target temperatures is flat out annoying as you have to start over again if you go past your desired temperature.

 Choosing the best smoker thermometer can be a tough task.
 Especially if this is your first setup then all different specs, probes and features can be super confusing.
 Hopefully we’ve made it easier for you to make the right choice.
 Let us know how you go in the comments below.